cloudquery/cloudquery/website/pages/blog/introducing-the-slack-source-plugin.md

 from slack_conversation_histories h
     join slack_conversation_replies r on h.ts = r.conversation_history_ts
     join slack_users u on u.id = h.user
-group by u.name order by count desc;
+group by u.name order by count desc
 ```

 We can even break this down by day, week, or month to graph how active users are over time: